Chapter One (Updated 3rd Draft)

 “Too late for that, girlfriend!”
 Tomma sat up, sipped demurely, and then sank into zir best imitation of a ladylike swoon.
 I couldn’t help giggling.

-It was one of those relentlessly humid Puna mornings.
-It was only eight, and already, my carefully chosen outfit was soaked with sweat.
-Glysandra’s “made in India (sweatshops)” pantaloons and glittery tunic were damp—no wonder her bindi had slipped!
-Joe’s t-shirt was moist in all the right, well-muscled places.
-Tomma’s bright red ponytails were damp (though artfully arranged on the tarp).
-Frank and Aarrf, well, their t-shirts never ever looked as good as Joe’s anyway, moist or not.
+It was a typical high humidity morning.
+It was only eight, and already my shorts and tank top were soaked with sweat.
+Glysandra’s pantaloons and glittery tunic were equally damp—no wonder her bindi had slipped!
+Joe’s t-shirt was moist in all the right, well-muscled places, showing off his dark arms and impeccable abs to advantage.
+Frank and Aarrf, well, their sweat-soaked t-shirts were never as fitted as Joe’s so there was less to admire.
 As for Oyster, I seldom noticed what he wore.
-He had such swoony brown eyes, it was hard to focus on anything else.
+He had such georgeous eyes, it was hard to focus on anything else.

 “C’mon, Herms, next victim.”
-Aarrf was relentlessly strict about staying on task.
-I kidded them once about this, and they simply said, “We’re a working dog.”
-That shut me up, but good!
-Aarrf handles security, runs our emergency response training drills, maintains tools, and manages our cache of emergency food and medical supplies.
+Aarrf liked to stay on task.
+I kidded them once and they simply said, “We’re a working dog.”
+That shut me up!
+Aarrf handles security, runs our emergency drills, maintains tools, and manages our cache of emergency food and medical supplies.

-I’ll tell you why) but it’s what they call us in town, ten miles up the road.
-Short for “Hermits.”
-We’re the fortunate denizens of the Hermitville Farm and Arts Collective, forty acres of zoned agricultural land in the moist, humid wilds of Puna, and our farm is locally famous.
-(Or notorious – take your pick.)
-And if it wasn’t for Aunty Ginger Croom and her trust fund, my life, all of our lives, would be very, very different.
+“Herms.”
+Short for “hermits.”
+They call us that in town, ten miles up the road.
+(I’m not wild about the moniker.)
+We’re the fortunate denizens of the Hermitville Farm and Arts Collective, forty acres of zoned agricultural land in the heart of Puna.
+Our founder is “Aunty” Ginger Croom, a California winery heiress.
 Of course, there’s no paradisiacal ointment without a fly—so that would be her brother, Sidley.
-And here comes Sidley now, wearing a kilt made of Hawaiian printed khaki.
+And here comes Sidley now, wearing a kilt made of Hawaiian print khaki.
 This should tell you everything you need to know about the man.